How to Create a Winning Growth Strategy [With Example]

 5. Select an area of growth

-To achieve growth, it’s essential to clarify your desired direction for it.
+To achieve growth, it’s essential to clarify your desired direction.
 Here are a few of the most common growth initiatives:

 • Increasing the workforce.